Table of Contents

 If the condition is controlled from early on, it can have a favorable prognosis.
 Complications, such as acute myocardial infarction, coronary artery bypass grafting and cardiac death, typically occur early on after the onset of angina.
-Patients who have coronary spasm in multiple arteries are prone to having fatal arrhythmias.
+Patients who have a coronary spasm in multiple arteries are prone to having fatal arrhythmias.

 Survival rates for vasospastic angina are over 90% at 5 and 10 years.
 Individuals, who do not have co-existing coronary artery stenosis, generally have a more benign prognosis and better survival, than those who do have severely diseased arteries and coronary artery vasospasm.

 The answers are below the references.

 1. A young boy of 18 years visits the A&E department with severe chest pain radiating to the back.
 On the ECG, ST-elevation is seen, but his cardiac enzymes are normal.
 The anxious parents insisted on coronary artery catheterization which reveals a normal study.
 What is your most probable diagnosis?